NothingAG/contao-ce_slider/README.md

 3. Hit edit and set the caption/title/...

 ### Advanced: Change settings
 expert fields > code
-You must enter VALID encoded json that php could decode, if it doesn't decode it's judged invalid and will not be loaded.
+You must enter VALID encoded json that PHP could decode, if it doesn't decode it's judged invalid and will not be loaded.

 ### Known Issues / To Dos
 Make edit page display files as images like gallery.
 * might need to override FileTree.php and update line 106 which checks for record type == gallery
 * https://github.com/leofeyer/autoloader

-Update/improve the validation to check the code against the responsive slide options api.
+Update/improve the validation to check the code against the responsive slide options API.
 * check the keys
 * check the types of variables per key (optional)